 But what everyone agrees on is that e-waste is one of the fastest growing segments in the municipal solid waste stream, and while almost 100 percent of e-waste is recyclable, there is a need to increase recycling rates globally.

 It’s been estimated that there are now more mobile phones in existence, based on the number of active SIM cards in use, totaling 7.2 billion.
 There are less than 7.2 billion people on the planet.

 Recycling offers great value.
 Cell phones contain high amounts of precious metals such as silver and gold, and it’s been estimated that Americans throw away up $60 million worth of silver and gold in e-waste each year.

-The International Electronics Recycling Congress is hoping that the message about the economic benefits gets highlighted more frequently, then more solutions could be on the horizon in 2018.
+The IERC is hoping that the message about the economic benefits gets highlighted more frequently, then more solutions could be on the horizon in 2018.